Prashant-Shekhar-Manjhi/CRUD/README.md

-This is a CRUD Web Application
-We can Create, Update, and Delete our notes.
+This is a CRUD Web Application where we can Create, Update, and Delete our notes.